It depends on the use case

 - Visualizations for a better understanding of data

-These concepts remain extremely popular and are still being used for business critical organization, making Excel one of the most revolutionary business tools of its time.
+These concepts remain extremely popular and are still being used for business-critical organizations, making Excel one of the most revolutionary business tools of its time.

 The spreadsheet software was the first application of visual programming that ever existed, but for it to become what we refer to as “no-code” today, it was missing two things: